Annotation Infrastructure

 usage: annotate_columns [-h] [-r REGION_SIZE] [-w WORK_DIR] [-o OUTPUT]

-[-in_sep INPUT_SEPARATOR] [-out_sep OUTPUT_SEPARATOR]
+[-in-sep INPUT_SEPARATOR] [-out-sep OUTPUT_SEPARATOR]

 [--reannotate REANNOTATE] [--batch-mode] [-ar]